How to Analyze Your Games to Improve Your Opening Repertoire

 - Ignore rare opponent moves seen once or twice; prepare against common replies first.

-The single most important moment to investigate in every losing game is the exact move where you or your opponent left prep — our step-by-step deviation detection workflow walks through the exact process for identifying that move, tagging it, and feeding it back into your training queue so the same breakdown doesn't repeat next week.
+The single most important moment to investigate in every losing game is the exact move where you or your opponent left prep - our step-by-step deviation detection workflow walks through the exact process for identifying that move, tagging it, and feeding it back into your training queue so the same breakdown does not repeat next week.

 A Real-World Example